 If you have kids who LOVE trains like my son, this is a must.
 We are lucky enough to be able to hop a train from the Amtrack station in Jacksonville and take a ride to Winter Park, FL, just outside of Orlando.
 While our Amtrak station is not located in the most convenient place, Winter Park’s train station’s location is PRIME!
 From the station, you can walk around this charming, quaint town with shopping and restaurants galore!
 Tickets are $60 round trip, and the ride is 2.5 hours each way.
 For a list of train times check here.

 7. Swim with the Manatees

-Just a few hours to our southwest on the Gulf coast, lies an “Old Florida” town that is home to some amazing Florida wildlife.
-When the temperatures drop in the winter, Manatees head from the Gulf to Crystal River, one of the few places you can actually SWIM with manatees!
-I was lucky enough to get the opportunity to swim with the manatees when I was in highschool and it was an unforgetable experience.
+Just a few hours to our southwest on the Gulf coast lies an “Old Florida” town that is home to some amazing Florida wildlife.
+When the temperatures drop in the winter, Manatees head from the Gulf to Crystal River, one of the few places you can SWIM with manatees!
+I was lucky enough to get the opportunity to swim with the manatees when I was in high school and it was an unforgettable experience.
 What a neat thing to be able to do with your kids and a great way for them to learn a little about Florida wildlife and some Florida history too.

 8. Tube the Ichatucknee

 This a great, relaxing, beautiful tour of untouched Florida nature.
 Head to the Ichatucknee, rent a tube and float away a hot summer day in the cold, crystal clear water.
 Located very close to Lake City, this is a great day trip from Jacksonville.
 I feel like this was a Florida tradition growing up.
 Tubes, rafts, kayaks, etc. can be rented from various rental companies such as this one.
 For smaller kids, I would recommend a raft or a tube with a bottom as the water is cold and your kids will have blue lips before you know it if they are in the water for a while.
 Also, don’t forget to rent or bring life jackets!